GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 .. - Explain the most important aspects of using the :gmt-module:`events` module.
 .. - Explain more complex aspects of using the :gmt-module:`movie` module.
 - How to use a background script for a movie.
-- What is gmt gmt-module:`events`.
+- What is gmt :gmt-module:`events`.
 - How to enhance symbols with :gmt-module:`events`.

 3.2.
 Step-by-step